Shopping Cart

 Unfortunately, blankets are unsafe to be included in a baby's crib.
 It's actually recommended by the American Academy of Pediatrics that until babies are at least 12 months old, their crib should not contain any stuffed toys or loose bedding - not just blankets.

-Luckily, there are many safe ways of keeping your baby nice and warm during the winter months.
-We've compiled some of the best methods of ensuring your little one is kept comfy, cozy, safe, and warm.
-In particular, we'll have a look at the ideal temperature for a baby's room, what sleepwear is the most appropriate, and go over how the right TOG can improve your baby's sleep.
+Luckily, we've compiled some advice on how to keep baby warm without a swaddle or blankets.
+In particular, we'll have a look at the ideal temperature for a baby's room, what sleepwear is the most appropriate, and how the right TOG can improve your baby's sleep.

 What is the ideal room temperature for a nursery during the winter months?